 #7: CBD Tea

 CBD is one of my favorite treatments for asthma.
-Studies on the effect of CBD on asthma have been overwhelmingly positive, and no study has found it to have negative side effects for asthmatics.
+Studies on the effect of CBD on asthma have been overwhelmingly positive, and no study that I can find (at the time of writing this article) has found it to have negative side effects for asthmatics.
 It is a powerful anti-inflammatory that can help lessen asthma symptoms.
 Learn more about the latest research on how CBD can directly benefit asthma patients here.

 When I started researching CBD, I decided it was worth a try (it is legal where I live), and I was pleasantly surprised by how quickly I saw results.
 I’d already done a lot of work to reduce how frequently I used my puffer, but CBD helped me get to a place where I feel like I almost never need it at all (although I still always carry it with me).
 Learn more about my journey with CBD and asthma here.